 One can show that $\pi_1(j)$ increases exponentially in the duration j so that the fiscal multiplier is a convex function of the duration.
 Under a stochastic peg, households attach probability $(1-p)p^{j-1}$ to the event that the peg lasts exactly j periods.
-Hence initial output under a stochastic peg, y_0^s , is given by
+Hence initial output under a stochastic peg, $y_0^s$ , is given by

-$$y_0^s = \sum{j=1}^{\infty} (1-p)p^{j-1}y_0^d(j)$$ (27)
+$$y_0^s = \sum{j=1}^{\infty} (1-p) p^{j-1} y_0^d(j)$$ (27)

 Figure 2(a) plots the multiplier in the benchmark model with separable preferences for durations d = 1, 2, ..., 30, which clearly shows the convexity.
 Convexity has been pointed out before by Erceg and Linde (2010), but without connecting it to the difference between stochastic and deterministic exit.
-Figure (2(b)) plots an average of the deterministic exit multipliers, each weighted by $(1 - p)p^{j-1}$.
+Figure (2(b)) plots an average of the deterministic exit multipliers, each weighted by $(1 - p)p^{j-1}$ .
 The infinite sum in (27) is truncated at K for the numerical implementation.
 Clearly, for high enough truncation point K, the weighted sum of deterministic exit multipliers converges to the stochastic exit multiplier.

-Figure 2: Deterministic and approximated stochastic exit multipliers deterministic exit fiscal multiplier grows exponentially.
+Why does the stochastic exit multiplier become unboundedly large as the expected duration reaches some finite threshold value?
+Our intuition builds again on the insight that the stochastic exit multiplier is a weighed average of the deterministic exit multipliers.
+There are two forces at work.
+As the duration increases, the deterministic exit fiscal multiplier grows exponentially.
 But the weights attached to each finite duration multiplier decay exponentially.
 As we outline below, there always exists a critical value $\bar{p} < 1$ such that the decay of the weights becomes arbitrarily close to the growth of the finite duration multiplier.
 Hence, the stochastic exit multiplier asymptotes.
-Importantly, the stochastic exit model has a determinate equilibrium as p approaches \bar{p} from below.
+Importantly, the stochastic exit model has a determinate equilibrium as p approaches $\bar{p}$ from below.